mskrasnov/sapphire_ui/README.md

 # Sapphire UI Kit

-Sapphire UI Kit contains new widgets and themes for [Iced](https://iced.rs).
-Support accent colors. *Fork of [prettygooey](https://github.com/pieterdd/prettygooey)*.
+Sapphire UI Kit contains new themed components for [Iced](https://iced.rs). *Uses color schemes from [prettygooey](https://github.com/pieterdd/prettygooey)*.
 Sapphire UI Kit is primarily focused on the regular desktop (Linux, Windows, macOS).

 ![](assets/demo.png)

+## Structure

+The Crate is divided into two large parts: [`theme`](src/theme.rs) and [`widgets`](src/widgets.rs).
+The `theme` module contains only a styles, while `widgets` contains implementations of these widgets (as functions).
+Most functions are wrappers over Iced functions, but with modified styles applied.
+Sometimes it is allowed to change other non-styles parameters (such as widget sizes, fonts, etc.).

 ## Installation